 Warning Signs

 Pets have become members of our families.
 As we take better care of them, they are living longer, happier lives.
 Despite this, or perhaps because cancer is a disease of aging, it is one of the leading causes of death in dogs and cats.
-Early detection is key to better outcomes and familiarizing yourself with the warning signs can help save your pet’s life:
+Early detection is key to better outcomes and familiarizing yourself with the warning signs can help save your pet’s life.

 Warning Signs in Dogs